usmanhalalit/DjangoRealtime/README.md

 ### Manual JavaScript Connection
 By default, JavaScript connection is auto-established when you include the JS snippet using `{% djangorealtime_js %}` tag.
 SSE connections are automatically reconnected on network interruptions.
-In a rare case, some browsers may give up, we've added another exponential backoff reconnection strategy.
+In a rare case, if some browsers give up, we've added another exponential backoff reconnection strategy.

 If you want to manually connect, use: `{% djangorealtime_js auto_connect=False %}` and then: